 However, unless state law provides otherwise, deductions may be made to your accrued leave for full- or partial-day absences for personal reasons, sickness or disability.

 If you believe you have been subject to any improper deductions, you should immediately report the matter to your Supervisor.
-If the Supervisor is unavailable or if you believe it would be inappropriate to contact that person (or if you have not received a prompt and fully acceptable reply), you should immediately contact the Manager of the HR Manager or any other Supervisor in the Company with whom you feel comfortable.
+If the Supervisor is unavailable or if you believe it would be inappropriate to contact that person (or if you have not received a prompt and fully acceptable reply), you should immediately contact the Operations Manager or any other Supervisor in the Company with whom you feel comfortable.

 2-9.
 Your Paycheck